Available courses

 Supporting People with Health Conditions into Work: IPS Case Management

-Explore the five stages of the IPS process: outreach and engagement, building vocational profiles, employment action plans, employer engagement, and developing follow-along support.
+This course was created in partnership with Centre for Mental Health.
+Explore the five stages of the IPS process in this course: outreach and engagement, building vocational profiles, employment action plans, employer engagement, and developing follow-along support.

 Supporting People with Health Conditions into Work: Job Retention Strategies